 That’s the layout.
 When it comes to asking yourself to submit, you probably have questions.
 Hopefully you can find the answers here.
 One question often asked is how do we define science fiction.
 If Rod Serling would play it on the original TWILIGHT ZONE, then who are we to argue?
 Whether it's shorts, features, documentaries, animation, webisodes, whatever, we'll screen it.
 In our world, good scripts are more important than an explosion.
 Although a well done, nicely timed explosion is fun.

 The organizers of BostonSciFi are industry professionals with decades of experience.
 One of the biggest reasons to enter your film is to get exposure to audiences AND the industry.
 It is this latter piece where our experience helps.
 We invite our friends to come, and we recommend BostonSciFi films to those we know.

-So welcome to SF45, the Boston Science Fiction Film Festival, the oldest, and perhaps the coolest, Scifi festival in the US with a passion for film that comes age.
+So welcome to SF49, the Boston Science Fiction Film Festival, the oldest, and perhaps the coolest, genre festival in the US with a passion for film that comes with age.

 Awards, including The Gort, are given by judges and by the audience.
 Sponsors provide additional booty.
-Traditionally we give out between 12-16 awards and about 25 Certificate of Merit.
+Traditionally we give out between 10-14 awards and about 25 Certificates of Excellence.
 The Awards change from year to year to reflect the changes in content and method of storytelling.
-The regular awards are the standards - Best Feature, Short Director, Special Effects, Documentary, and more.
+The regular awards are the standards: Best Feature, Shorts Director, Special Effects, Documentary, and more.
 We also empower our judging team to add additional awards based on the films they have seen.
-For example, we've added webisodes, music and sound design based on judges recommendations,
+For example, we've added webisodes, music, and sound design based on judges recommendations,